Dr John Hay (1873-1959) portrait Hay block

 • 1914 – Founded the Heart Clinic at Liverpool Royal Infirmary

-• 1922 – Founding member of the Cardiac Club (Renamed the British Cardiac Society in 1937)
+• 1922 – Founding member of the Cardiac Club (renamed the British Cardiac Society in 1937)

-• 1924-1934 Chair of medicine at University of Liverpool
+• 1924–1934 Held part-time Chair of Medicine at University of Liverpool.

 • 1928 – Chairman of the Cardiac Club, also in 1932 and 1948